What is Intussusception?

 Does the Rotavirus Vaccine Trigger Intussusception?

 Recent studies show that there is a link between the rotavirus vaccine and intussusception in young children.
-The number of cases where the vaccine may trigger intussusception is very low, however, research indicates that the rotavirus vaccines does, rarely, cause intussusception.
+The number of cases where the vaccine may trigger intussusception is very low, however, research indicates that the rotavirus vaccine does, rarely, cause intussusception.

 Compensation for Intussusception Triggered by the Rotavirus Vaccine